-You were never asked if it was true.
-You had no reason to doubt.
-And so the dream built its scenery—houses, rules, fears, futures, gods, heroes, villains—and you moved through it as if it were solid.
+You were never asked whether it was true.
+You had no reason to doubt it.
+So the dream created its scenery—houses, rules, fears, futures, gods, heroes, villains—and you moved through it as if it were real.

 Yet, even in this trance, there were moments of sudden clarity—like a sleeper stirring before waking: a hush between thoughts, a gaze without a name, a sense of being the sky instead of the cloud.
 That was no fantasy.
 That was you.